syncfusion-content/asp.netmvc-docs/aspnetmvc/Autocomplete/Behavior-Settings.md

 ## Empty Result settings

 The AutoComplete widget allows you to configure the display message when the list doesn’t return any values.
-By default, ShowEmptyResultText is set to ‘True’ and EmptyResultText is set to the string value “No suggestions_”._
+By default, ShowEmptyResultText is set to ‘true’ and EmptyResultText is set to the string value “No suggestions_”._

 ### Configure Empty result setting